 SurvivalCraft is similar to the original sandbox blockbuster, but there’s no God mode or Creative mode with endless resources.
 To survive the deep, dark world, players will need to craft weapons, build shelter, and create traps to ensnare animals.
 They will also be able to tame and ride horses for quick travel.

-The game recreates a movie-like situation, where the central character is marooned in an island and the only way to survive the forces of nature is to explore and hunt for resources.
-But the game’s day-night cycle will make things difficult, forcing you to seek a shelter to avoid falling prey to wolves.
+The game recreates a movie-like situation, where the central character is marooned on an island, and the only way to survive the forces of nature is to explore and hunt for resources.
+But the game’s day-night cycle will make things difficult, forcing you to seek shelter to avoid falling prey to wolves.